 When Is the Best Time

 San Diego in California is one of the best locations on the West Coast of the U.S. for whale watching, as 70 miles of coastline in this area is directly in their migration path.
 Migrating whales can be found offshore year-round and, depending on the season, different types of whales are more prominent than others.

 In this complete San Diego whale watching guide, we provide you with crucial tips for each season, month, and the best whale watching times.
 Knowing these tips will make your trip unforgettable.
-Make sure to check out our guide and tips with sightings for each month almost at the end of this article.
+Make sure to check out our guide and tips with sightings for each month in the middle and at the end of this article.

 Get up close and personal with these incredible creatures with a cruise that specializes in whale watching and knows where to go for the best chances of connecting with the whales.
 As frequent whale watching passengers and after conducting dozens of interviews with local experts, we are able to tell you everything about the San Diego whale watching season.